manuelroemer/Celestial.UIToolkit/README.md

 *Unsure about what to install?
 See [Section 1.4](#14-which-dll-do-i-need) for details.*

-*Done with installing, but unsure how to use the toolkit?
+*Done with installing, but unsure about how to use the toolkit?
 Head over to the [Guides](https://manuelroemer.github.io/Celestial.UIToolkit/doc/articles/introduction.html) for a tutorial*.